1156UnderControl/docs-pt/source/docs/getting-started/getting-started-frc-control-system/how-to-wire-a-robot.rst

 cable ties or Dual Lock (it is recommended to move the RSL to a more visible location as the robot is being constructed) Circuit Breakers

-Circuit Breakers
+Circuit Breakers / Fusíveis
 ----------------

 .. image:: images/how-to-wire-a-robot/image19.jpg
    :width: 600

-Requires: 4x 40A circuit breakers
+Requer: 4x 40A circuit breakers

 Insert 40-amp Circuit Breakers into the positions on the PDP corresponding with the Wago connectors the Victors are connected to.
 Note